-IThe project was illustrated by the Minister of the Environment Corrado Clini and by Andrea Illy on 18 June in Rio De Janeiro during the RIO +20 Conference as part of a meeting on "CARBON FOOTPRINTING: PUBLIC-PRIVATE PROJECTS".
+The project was illustrated by the Minister of the Environment Corrado Clini and by Andrea Illy on 18 June 2012 in Rio De Janeiro during the RIO +20 Conference as part of a meeting on "CARBON FOOTPRINTING: PUBLIC-PRIVATE PROJECTS".
 In particular, Andrea Illy presented an innovative study on calculating the emissions of greenhouse gases associated with coffee productions, which study was carried out in Brazil thanks to a collaborative effort with Carlos Clemente Cerri of the University of Sao Paolo.
-The project will help identify the energy inefficiency problems that will need to be redressed.
+This study allowed to identify some areas with energetic inefficiency on which it is necessary to intervene; this information will be confirmed by a deeper data collection.